-SPECIAL NOTE-ADNR (Associate Degree Nursing): Only students officially accepted into the nursing program or those with approval of the program chair may take the courses with the ADNR prefix-with the exception of ADNR 135, which is open to all university students.
-All AÏDNR courses must be taken in sequence.
+SPECIAL NOTE-ADNR (Associate Degree Nursing): Only students officially accepted into the nursing program or those with approval of the program chair may take the courses with the ADNR prefix-with the exception of AHNR 135, which is open to all university students.

-ADNR 114 Perspectives in Nursing (1) The history and evolution of nursing with an introduction to the health care system and the roles of nurses and other health care professionals/disciplines.
+ADNR 114 Introduction to Nursing (2) The history and evolution of nursing with an introduction to the health care system and exploration of the roles of nurses and other health care professionals.
 Legal and ethical aspects of practice are presented with an emphasis on individual values clarification and philosophy.
-An overview of the associate degree nursing program at Shawnee State is offered as orientation.
+An overview of the associate degree nursing program's organization framework is offered as orientation.
 Preq. admission to ADN program; coreq.
 ADNR 181; \$ HS

-ADNR 181 Fundamentals of Nursing 1 (8) Introduction to the use of the nursing process to enable the individual to maintain or regain the ability to meet human needs across the life span.
+ADNR 181 Fundamentals of Nursing 1 (7) Introduction to the use of the nursing process to enable the individual to maintain or regain the ability to meet human needs across the life span.
 Emphasis is placed on the assessment components of the nursing process.
 Fundamental skills and related scientific principles of nursing are presented.
 Laboratory practice provides the opportunity to develop beginning skills in both technical and communication concepts of nursing.
-Preq./coreq. admission to the nursing program, AHNR 135, and BIOL 310; 5 lec.
-9 lab; S HS
+Preq.lcoreq. admission to the nursing program, AHNR 135 and BIOL 130 or 310; 4.5 lec.
+7.5 lab; \$ HS

-ADNR 182 Fundamentals of Nursing 2 (8) A beginning study of alteration in human needs through the process of holistic caring across the life span.
+ADNR 182 Fundamentals of Nursing 2 (7) A beginning study of alteration in human needs through the process of holistic caring across the life span.
 Learning experiences take place in an acute care setting relating to the individual's internal and external environments.
 The student is introduced to the teaching/learning process and the role of the nurse as teacher.
 The student continues to develop fundamental skills with emphasis on surgical asepsis.
 Preq.
-ADNR 181, AHNR 135, and BIOL 310 (with a 2.0 in each); coreq.
-BIOL 320; preq./coreq.
-ADNR 114; 5 lec.
+ADNR 181, AHNR 135, and BIOL 130 or 310; coreq.
+BIOL 131 or 320; preq./coreq.
+ADNR 114; 4 lec.
 9 lab; \$ HS

-ADNR 193 Nursing of Adults and Children 1 (9) Focuses on alterations in the concepts of human needs (nutrition-metabolic, activity-exercise, and cognitive-perception) for individuals across the life span in a variety of health care and community settings.
+ADNR 193 Nursing Care of Adults and Children 1 (6) Focuses on alterations in the concepts of human needs for individuals across the life span in a variety of health care and community settings.
 Clinical practice opportunities include holistic caring, critical thinking/decision-making with application of technological innovations.
 Preq.
-ADNR 182 and BIOL 320 (with a 2.0 in each); 5 lec.
-12 lab; \$ HS
+ADNR 182 and BIOL 131 or 320; coreq.
+CHEM 121; 3 lec.
+9 lab; \$ HS